gbadev-org/tonc/content/swi.md

 ## The BIOS functions {#sec-funs}

 Calling the BIOS functions can be done via the ‘<code>swi <i>n</i></code>’ instruction, where *n* is the BIOS call you want to use.
-Mind you, the exact numbers you need to use depends on whether your code is in ARM or THUMB state.
-In THUMB the argument is simply the *n* itself, but in ARM you need to use *n*<<16.
+Mind you, the exact numbers you need to use depends on whether your code is in ARM or Thumb state.
+In Thumb the argument is simply the *n* itself, but in ARM you need to use *n*<<16.
 Just like normal functions, the BIOS calls can have input and output.
 The first four registers (r0-r3) are used for this purpose; though the exact purpose and the number of registers differ for each call.

 Here's a list containing the names of each BIOS call.
 I am not going to say what each of them does since other sites have done that already and it seems pointless to copy their stuff verbatim.
 For full descriptions go to [GBATek](https://problemkaputt.de/gbatek.htm), for example.
 I will give a description of a few of them so you can get a taste of how they work.